meugenom/meugenom.com/content/articles/instruction-to-write-text.md

 thumbnail: '../thumbnails/writing.png'
 slug: instruction-to-write-text
 categories:
 tags: instruction texter writer
 ---

-This text was prepared as instruction to write texts in any editor for [markable parser](https://github.com/eugenemdev/markable-to-html), that helps to convert markable text to more relevant html document. @en
+This text was prepared as instruction to write texts in any editor for [markable parser](https://github.com/eugenemdev/markable-to-html), that helps to convert markable text to more relevant html document.

-Der Text wurde speziel als Instruktion vorbereitet, den auf jedem Editor möglich schreiben zu können.
-Und mit Hilfe des Parsers [markable parser](https://github.com/eugenemdev/markable-to-html) kann man den Text zu nutzfreundliches HTML umwandeln. @de

 ## Formatting Syntax